jshackles/idle_master/README.md

 This application requires Steam to be open and for you to be logged in.
 This program is now being developed exclusively for Microsoft Windows.

-Non-Windows versions are available in the "Python (non-Windows)" folder but may be depricated or feature incomplete.
+Non-Windows versions are available in the [Python repository](https://github.com/jshackles/idle_master_py) but may be depricated or feature incomplete.

 Setup
 -------